Topics in this article:

 2) Increase the food supply to the friendly microbes (with prebiotic herbs and foods that act as prebiotics)

 3) Supplement with a supply of humate-protected soil based organism probiotics.

 it has become necessary to supplement with a quality soil based organism formula to keep ahead of the backward motion caused by our modern living.
 Food alone, due to the high risk of poor food combining, even in the best of the health food diets, is simply not enough in today's world to stay ahead of the depopulation influences going on in our guts.

 So, what is the best kind of a probiotic replenishment program?
-An earthen source naturally abundant in probiotic species held in background levels coupled with numerous prebiotic food sources (various herbs and clay).
+An earthen source naturally abundant in probiotic species held in background levels coupled with numerous prebiotic food sources (various herbs, clay, foods).
 When activated with liquids, prebiotics feed the pro’s causing their numbers to build and repopulate.
-Thus the Friendly Flora and the Earth & Sea Greens, are two of the best resources I know of for repopulating the intestines with friendly bacteria.
+Thus the Friendly Flora, Earth & Sea Greens, and Vital Cleanse & Nutrify are a few resources for repopulating the intestines with friendly bacteria.

 Of course, such a program is also dependent on a wise choice of foods, food combining practices, and herbal supplements that support digestive health (like Digestive Bitters) for best results.
 These three digestive support formulas can be found together in the Digestive Power Kit.

 In order to grasp the importance of food choices and wise food combining practices, and to insure the greatest repopulation of your SBOs, you may also want to investigate: "OK, So What Foods CAN I Eat?".

 How to Improve Sleep, Reduce Allergies, and Balance Hormones Naturally

 How to Build the Digestive Powers of the Body with Bitter Herbs & Digestive Spices